Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Supply chain risk for professional indemnity insurance has been moderate in the three years to 2018.
+Supply chain risk for professional indemnity insurance has been moderate in the three years to 2020.
 When risk is moderate, providers are more likely to face uncertain expenses due to supply chain disruptions.
-If this occurs, they will typically pass these costs on to buyers.
+If this occurs, providers will typically pass these costs on to buyers.
 Providers may also be less...
 Subscribe to learn more.